albar965/littlenavmap-manual/en/USERPOINT.md

 The CSV data format is aligned to the format already used around the flight simulator community and other applications.

-Each row in the file represents a user-defined waypoint.
+Each row in the file represents an user-defined waypoint.

 The minimum fields for import are `Type`, `Name`, `Ident`, `Latitude` and `Longitude`.
 Only `Latitude` and `Longitude` need to be filled, the rest can be empty.